DANSAG95/hotel-bookings-analysis/README.md

 Analyses Average Daily Rate across multiple parameters including ADR trends over time and its relationship with cancellation behaviour.

 ![Pricing & ADR Analysis](Images/pricing_adr_analysis.png)

+## SQL Analysis

+SQL was used to explore the dataset and answer the main analytical questions before building the Power BI report.

+The analysis includes:

+* Overall booking performance

+* Cancellation patterns by customer type and market segment

+* Booking volume and cancellations by country

+* Cancellation behaviour by lead time

+* ADR by customer type, hotel type, and room type

+* Repeated vs non-repeated guest behaviour

+* Bookings and ADR by distribution channel and market segment

+* The relationship between ADR and cancellations

+* Cancellation behaviour by deposit type

+The complete SQL analysis is available in the [`SQL`](SQL/) folder, with individual queries organized by question.